Yo-of/ImprovEats/README.md

 Multi-Profile Dietary Preferences

 ## 💡 Inspiration
-Born from a desire to make cooking inclusive, zero-waste, and fun—FridgeSnap empowers anyone to cook a great meal with what they already have, without compromising on health, faith, or flavor.
+Born from a desire to make cooking inclusive, zero-waste, and fun—ImprovEats empowers anyone to cook a great meal with what they already have, without compromising on health, faith, or flavor.